 Schools

-We want Exeter Science Centre to be an invaluable resource for schools: to help supplement the curriculum, raise aspirations and boost enthusiasm for STEAMM (Science, Technology, Engineering, Arts, Maths and Medicine).
+We want Exeter Science Centre to be an invaluable resource for schools: to help supplement the curriculum, raise aspirations, boost enthusiasm for STEAMM (Science, Technology, Engineering, Arts, Maths and Medicine) and support local teachers.

 We run a number of projects and events for schools, and always freely share the resources we produce.
 Have a look at our resources + upcoming events & opportunities below.

-To stay updated, sign up to our termly newsletter and follow us on social media!
+To stay updated, subscribe to our Schools Newsletter and follow us on social media!

 We explore what microbes are, how we couldn’t live without them, how good microbes help us to fight bad microbes and how bacteria defend themselves against viruses.